by Mike Ratliff

 3 For thus says the LORD, “You were sold for nothing and you will be redeemed without money.”
 Isaiah 52:1-3 (NASB)

 The way many look at our salvation it is as if they believe that it is a work of some kind.
 The cry to put on strength and beautiful garments is seen as a new believer putting on something they already have.
 However, in Isaiah 52:1-3 we see that those being saved were in bonds.
 They were in a captivity into which they were not sold, but they were redeemed without money.
 From where does their strength and beautiful garments come?

-And again Jesus spoke to them in parables, saying, “The kingdom of heaven may be compared to a king who gave a wedding feast for his son, and sent his servants to call those who were invited to the wedding feast, but they would not come.
-Again he sent other servants, saying, ‘Tell those who are invited, See, I have prepared my dinner, my oxen and my fat calves have been slaughtered, and everything is ready.
-Come to the wedding feast.’
-But they paid no attention and went off, one to his farm, another to his business, while the rest seized his servants, treated them shamefully, and killed them.
-The king was angry, and he sent his troops and destroyed those murderers and burned their city.”
-(Matthew 22:1-7 ESV)
+1 Jesus spoke to them again in parables, saying, 2 “The kingdom of heaven may be compared to a king who gave a wedding feast for his son.
+3 And he sent out his slaves to call those who had been invited to the wedding feast, and they were unwilling to come.
+4 Again he sent out other slaves saying, ‘Tell those who have been invited, “Behold, I have prepared my dinner; my oxen and my fattened livestock are all butchered and everything is ready; come to the wedding feast.”’
+5 But they paid no attention and went their way, one to his own farm, another to his business, 6 and the rest seized his slaves and mistreated them and killed them.
+7 But the king was enraged, and he sent his armies and destroyed those murderers and set their city on fire.
+Matthew 22:1-7 (NASB)